jonase/eastwood/README.next.md

-To be on the bleeding edge (with all that phrase implies, e.g. you are more likely to run across new undiscovered bugs), install the latest versions of the tools.analyzer(.jvm) libraries in your local Maven repository.
+To be on the bleeding edge (with all that phrase implies, e.g. you are more likely to run across new undiscovered bugs), install the latest versions of the tools.analyzer(.jvm) libraries, and Eastwood, in your local Maven repository:

     $ cd path/to/tools.analyzer
     $ lein install